joe-speedboat/workshop.container/11 Registry.md

 # The Registry (Image store)
-A Docker registry is a storage and distribution system for named Docker images.
-The same image might have multiple different versions, identified by their tags.
+A Docker registry is a storage and distribution system for Docker images.
+The same image might exist in multiple different versions, identified by their tags.

 A Docker registry is organized into Docker repositories , where a repository holds all the versions of a specific image.
 The registry allows Docker users to pull images locally, as well as push new images to the registry (given adequate access permissions when applicable).